adamhindTESP/guardian-observer-parity/README.md

 	•	Invisible to Planner and Guardian
 	•	Non-branching with respect to runtime control flow

-If Temple ON and Temple OFF produce identical evaluation streams, then non-interference is empirically demonstrated.
+If Temple ON and Temple OFF produce identical evaluation streams, non-interference is empirically demonstrated.

 ⸻